turbo399/meshy-dashboard/README.md

 - Linux (tested on Raspberry Pi OS / Debian)(Raspberry Pi Zero W 32bit)
 - Python 3.9+ (3.11 is fine)
-- A working Meshtastic CLI install (or venv path)
+- A working Meshtastic CLI install (or venv path) (See bottom of page)
 - Network access to your Meshtastic device / gateway IP

 ## Quick start